-The target is set at 50% for this measure.
-That would mean that at least half of our residents feel like they have a say in local decisions on how tax dollars are spent.
+To achieve 50% of residents who feel like they have a say in local decisions regarding how tax dollars are spent.

-This measure has inched steadily up since 2016 when there was a dramatic decline in the number of residents that feel there's public involvement in local decisions.
-That drop in 2016 corresponded with a national drop and resulted in ETC dropping their own national benchmark.
+This measure has increased and remained well above the ETC established benchmark ever since 2016, when there was a dramatic decline in the number of residents who feel their public involvement impacts local decisions.

 Status Indicators: On Target | Close to Target | Needs Improvement | Target Pending